jonathf/chaospy/.github/ISSUE_TEMPLATE/usage_question.md

 ---
 name: Usage question
-about: Describe what you want to do with the help of Chaospy
+about: Get help solving a problem with Chaospy
 title: ''
 labels: question
 assignees: ''

 ---

-(Please check if your problem is already solved in the [tutorial section in the documentation](https://chaospy.readthedocs.io/en/master/tutorials/README.html))
+**Describe your problem**
+A short description of the problem you are trying to solve.

 **Initial implementation**
 Assuming you have already made an effort to solve to problem on your own, please provide a minimal code example.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the feature request here.